 Bangle: A bold bangle bracelet makes a great statement accessory piece for the fashionable and trendy woman.
 When opting for bangle bracelets, many women like to pair one up with a matching right hand ring.

 Not advertised as often as traditional left-hand engagement rings, right hand rings are no less cherished.
 A right hand ring is a sign of independence, accomplishment and pride.
-Whether this is a gift for a friend or yourself, always remember that the most important part of buying a right hand ring is that it fits the style and personality of the wearer.
+Whether this is a gift for a friend or yourself, always remember the most important part of buying a right hand ring is that it fits the style and personality of the wearer.

 Type: This doesn't matter nearly as much as with engagement rings.
 Certain rings may conflict with the message of individuality, and independence that a right-hand ring portrays, so try to stay away from three stone or eternity diamond rings, both of which symbolize lifelong commitments to another person.